Interfacing DHT11 Temperature and Humidity Sensor with STM32 Using HAL and Timer Delays

 Below is the image showing the configuration of the TIM6.

 Since the APB1 Timer clock is at 50MHz, we will use the prescaler of 50 to bring the TIM6 clock to 1 MHz.
-This is already explained in the tutorial which explains how to generate the delays in micro/nanoseconds.
+This is already explained in the tutorial which explains how to generate the delays in microseconds.

 The pin PA1 is set as output, this is where the DHT11 data pin is connected to.